Andre Onana: Why Man Utd want Inter Milan goalkeeper unearthed by Edwin van der Sar at Ajax

 It's a big compliment from a manager that has pioneered the ball-playing goalkeeper.
 Guardiola's use of Victor Valdes at Barcelona was viewed as revolutionary in 2009.
 That influence can now be seen across the Premier League.

 David De Gea, who was found out at times last season for his lack of quality with his feet, has announced he will not return to Old Trafford after 12 seasons, creating a vacancy for Onana.
-Man Utd are working to find a compromise with the Italian side for the Cameroon international, and the deal is edging closer.
+Man Utd have now agreed a deal with Inter for the goalkeeper, which could reach £47.2m if performance-related bonuses are achieved.

-Once again Man Utd manager Erik ten Hag appears to have turned to a player he has worked with previously.
+Once again Man Utd manager Erik ten Hag has turned to a player he has worked with previously.
 Onana played under Ten Hag at Ajax, where they won three league titles together and reached the Champions League semi-final in 2019.

 But why is Ten Hag so keen to reunite with his former goalkeeper?